 The Paster felt drawn up the path toward the crest of the hill.
 The chill night wind caused his eyes to water.
 He looked ahead, straining his eyes to see what Tony wanted him to see.
 He stumbled over a loose rock and fell to his knees.
 He picked himself up and kept on walking.
 Lightning flashed, and in its brief moment of brightness the Pastor saw it—forty or fifty yards up the hill.
 Thunder crashed overhead.
 Adrenaline shot through him.
 It’s the crucifixion!

-The Pastor gingerly walked through the wind and darkness along the steep footpath that led to the rocky summit of Golgotha.
+The Pastor stumbled through the wind and darkness along the steep footpath that led to the rocky summit of Golgotha.
 Moments later he stood trembling and panting for breath, still several yards away from the three crosses.
 There was a small crowd of people, some of them Roman soldiers.
 The Pastor heard muffled sobs and wailing.
 A cross bearing the body of a criminal stood between him and the cross with Jesus.

 “Oh, my!
 Oh, my!” he cried out.
 And he fell to the ground in anguish.

 He lay there for several minutes, mustering all his strength, for his journey would not end here, but at the cross of Christ.

 He rose to his feet and took a step toward the middle cross, the cross from which hung the body of Jesus.
 In that instant the night sky was ripped by a blinding flash of lightning and thunder exploded overhead.
 The earth shook and the Pastor cried out and braced himself.
 The ground churned and rolled, then abruptly jolted upward.
 The Pastor fell, tumbling and sliding down a rain-slickened slope in the darkness.

 “Lord!
 Lord!” he cried out, looking back at the cross.